 Our second day was the most challenging for me.
-We didn’t use the boat to get to Tuka beach, we had to climb.
+We didn’t use the boat to get to Tuka beach so we had to climb.
 I was carrying a laptop bag with me, not a mountaineering bag.
 The weight of my bag was pulling me down and I slightly panicked.
-Next time, maybe I should be more ready.
+Maybe I should be more ready next time.

 We reached Tuka Marine Park and it was paradise.